gcloake/gcloake.github.io/about.md

 <h1>Infrequently asked questions</h1>

   <h3>What is this website?</h3>
 A semi-consistent journal of thoughts, poems and pictures to help make sense of the world.
 A dumping ground for half-formed creative ideas: not quite the drivel in my phone's notes but not always particularly polished either.
-I've come to discover the fashionable term is 'digital garden' which seems fitting given where my interests lie.

 <h3>Who's to blame for this?</h3>